A photo of two fire extinguishers placed outside on the pavement in the sun.

 A number of circles are shown with a bold line going through the middle dividing the circles into green and red circles.
 Three circles are divided by the line and have green and red parts on either side of the line.

-No nontrivial model is fully robust: In any model with a decision boundary, there are some non-robust inputs near the decision boundary with neighboring inputs on the other side of the decision boundary.
+No nontrivial model is fully robust: in any model with a decision boundary, there are some non-robust inputs near the decision boundary with neighboring inputs on the other side of the decision boundary.

 There is much research and tooling on model robustness, especially for deep neural networks.
 These approaches often use verification techniques (e.g., abstract interpretation or randomized smoothing) to make confident claims about whether an input is robust within a given neighborhood defined by a distance function.
 Unfortunately, these approaches are usually computationally very expensive, often with costs equivalent to several thousand model inferences, making it challenging to deploy these techniques as practical tools in production code.
 Robustness can be a building block when building a safe system, for example, to detect when to switch to a fail-over system, but it does not allow us to make safety claims about the system by itself.
 Robustness is fundamentally about reliability, not safety.